Outlook-Express-Backup.Com - download a handy utility to backup your Outlook Express emails and settings.

 Cool Steel

-usually heard on Fridays
+usually heard

-on www.PanOnTheNet.com is
+on Fridays on www.PanOnTheNet.com

-riding the crest of the soaring, partially self-created new interest
+is riding the crest of the soaring, partially self-created new interest

 and popularity in steelpan music on the internet.
 Panonthenet.com

-states, that while there has been enormous growth across the board in
+states, that while there has been enormous growth across the board

-".edu (educational) organizations."
-Almost immediately the show had
+with ".edu (educational) organizations."
+Almost immediately

-established itself among regular pan music patrons.
+the show had established itself among regular pan music patrons.

-But this new surge among the .edu
+But this new surge

-organizations suggests that
+among the .edu organizations suggests that

 Cool Steel

-is tapping into a young new
+is tapping into a

-and something fresh.
+for diversity and something fresh.

 Web Posted -